Careers

 Innovation Intern Program

+Applications for Fall 2026 internships will be reviewed beginning in August.
 This is a paid internship and requires 5 hours a week for at least one semester.
-Interns will receive TRAINING and MENTORSHIP in these functions:
+Interns will be paired with a licensing manager and receive training and mentorship in these functions:

 - Technology market analysis